yunkya2/pico-mdx/README.md

 - The player can play only one MDX file embedded in the binary.
 - PCM sampling rate is 22.05kHz.
-- PDX (ADPCM sampling data) playback is not supported.

 ## License